PFAS Water Polluted

 PFAS pollution is a public health crisis.
 Over 2 million Michigan residents live in areas with PFAS in their drinking water sources, and the Michigan PFAS Action Response Team (MPART), has found PFAS in bodies of water across Michigan.

 We need strong leaders to help protect our drinking water, the Great Lakes and the health of all Michiganders.
-Below are just a few examples of PFAS contamination sites in Michigan:

 • Oscoda: Firefighting foam used at the Wurtsmith Air Force Base contaminated soil, ground and drinking water.
 A “do not eat” advisory was issued for fish in Clark’s Marsh and the Au Sable River and for deer around the base.